 Currently, all AirWatch components and apps support the use of cipher suites with the SHA-256 algorithm and above.
 However, you should ensure that all mobile devices enrolled and 3rd party apps/infrastructure used also support compatible cipher suites.

-For on-premise environments, there are some available tools and methods that can be used to identify and configure the cipher suites supported on any AirWatch servers, as outlined in the Troubleshooting: SSL Protocols and Cipher Suites article.
+For On-Premises environments, there are some available tools and methods that can be used to identify and configure the cipher suites supported on any AirWatch servers, as outlined in the Troubleshooting: SSL Protocols and Cipher Suites article.
 All SaaS environments are currently configured to use strong cipher suites when supported by the devices and components that are initiating connections to the servers.

 Note: The SHA-1 algorithm is currently used as part of some key stretching algorithms such as PBKDF2.
 This algorithm is used by AirWatch components and is considered cryptographically secure.